GreatWayne-ILEARN/GreatWayne-ILEARN/README.md

 - 👋 Hi, I’m @GreatWayne-ILEARN
-- 👀 I’m interested in Coding
+- 👨‍💻 Software Developer
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 Frontend, Backend, & Responsive design
-- 💞️ I’m looking to collaborate on WORKING WITH YOU
+- 💞️ I’m looking to collaborate and WORKING WITH YOU
-- 📫 How to reach me madwisdom25@gmail.com
+- 📫 How to reach me oluwashunwisdom@yahoo.com

 <!---
 GreatWayne-ILEARN/GreatWayne-ILEARN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.